Allosteric regulation: Negative modulation

-Negative allosteric modulation (also known as allosteric inhibition) occurs when the binding of one ligand decreases the affinity for substrate at other active sites.
+Negative allosteric modulation (also known as allosteric inhibition) occurs when the binding of one ligand decreases the affinity for a ligand at other binding sites.
 For example, when 2,3-BPG binds to an allosteric site on hemoglobin, the affinity for oxygen of all subunits decreases.
-This is when a regulator is absent from the binding site.

 Direct thrombin inhibitors provides an excellent example of negative allosteric modulation.
 Allosteric inhibitors of thrombin have been discovered that could potentially be used as anticoagulants.

 Another example is strychnine, a convulsant poison, which acts as an allosteric inhibitor of the glycine receptor.
 Glycine is a major post-synaptic inhibitory neurotransmitter in mammalian spinal cord and brain stem.
 Strychnine acts at a separate binding site on the glycine receptor in an allosteric manner; i.e., its binding lowers the affinity of the glycine receptor for glycine.
 Thus, strychnine inhibits the action of an inhibitory transmitter, leading to convulsions.

 Another instance in which negative allosteric modulation can be seen is between ATP and the enzyme phosphofructokinase within the negative feedback loop that regulates glycolysis.
 Phosphofructokinase (generally referred to as PFK) is an enzyme that catalyses the third step of glycolysis: the phosphorylation of fructose-6-phosphate into fructose 1,6-bisphosphate.
 PFK can be allosterically inhibited by high levels of ATP within the cell.
 When ATP levels are high, ATP will bind to an allosteric site on phosphofructokinase, causing a change in the enzyme's three-dimensional shape.
 This change causes its affinity for substrate (fructose-6-phosphate and ATP) at the active site to decrease, and the enzyme is deemed inactive.
 This causes glycolysis to cease when ATP levels are high, thus conserving the body's glucose and maintaining balanced levels of cellular ATP.
 In this way, ATP serves as a negative allosteric modulator for PFK, despite the fact that it is also a substrate of the enzyme.